-- 4.2.9 Adult social care grants.
+- 4.2.10 Adult social care grants.
 The Autumn Statement (AS22) announced a large increase in funding for social care via three separate grant streams (on top of the existing social care grant), all of which are within Core Spending Power: - Adult social care grant of £1.792m in 23/24 and we estimate £2.048m in 24/25. - Funding for the ASC charging reforms will be re-purposed to fund ongoing pressures (£317k in 2023/24, and we estimate £478k in 2024/25). - Better Care Fund (local government's 50% share is £300m in 2023/24 and £500m in 2024/25) of which we expect c£300k and £500k - Ringfenced grant "to support capacity and discharges".
-This is £31k for Rutland. - 4.2.10 The Independent Living Fund grant of £60k is being rolled into the Social Care Grant so will no longer be received separately. - 4.2.11 The Council tax principles allow a 2.99% increase in core council tax plus a further 2% increase in the Adult Social Care precept.
+This is £31k for Rutland.

+- 4.2.11 The Independent Living Fund grant of £60k is being rolled into the Social Care Grant so will no longer be received separately. - 4.2.12 The Council tax principles allow a 3% increase in "core" council tax plus a further 2% increase in the Adult Social Care precept.
 There is no option to defer the precept increase to future years.
-The decision around Council tax is discussed

-- further in Section 8. - 4.2.12 The decision to freeze the business rates multiplier will be fully funded, and, from 23/24 onwards, compensation to authorities for under-indexation would be paid based on Consumer Price Index (CPI).
-The Government have undertaken a Business Rates revaluation which is aimed at being cost neutral and based on our business rates submission for 23/24 this appears to be the case. - 4.2.13 In 23/24 the Council will benefit from an additional £1.1m arising from a reduction in business rate appeals.
+The decision around Council tax is discussed further in Section 8. - 4.2.13 The decision to freeze the business rates multiplier will be fully funded, and, from 23/24 onwards, compensation to authorities for under-indexation would be paid based on Consumer Price Index (CPI).
+The Government have undertaken a Business Rates revaluation which is aimed at being cost neutral but at this stage, we cannot confirm that is the case and will update by the end of January. - 4.2.14 In 23/24 the Council will benefit from an additional £1.1m arising from a reduction in business rate appeals.
 The Council provides for losses arising from businesses appealing their rates payments to the Valuation Office Agency.
 If businesses do not win or claims are withdrawn then the Council can release funding set aside.
 Around 11 claims have led to zero losses and other claims in the pipeline have not materialised.
 The release of the provision is a one off.
-This is included in the Business rate figures. - 4.2.14 Rural Services Delivery Grant (RSDG) has increased from £890k to £995k. - 4.2.15 The Council will receive £7k in New Homes Bonus. - 4.2.16 Services Grant has reduced from £822m in 2022/23 to £464m in 2023/24, a reduction of £358m.
+This is included in the Business rate figures. - 4.2.15 Rural Services Delivery Grant (RSDG) is the same as 22/23 at £890k. - 4.2.16 The Council will receive £7k in New Homes Bonus. - 4.2.17 Services Grant has reduced from £822m in 2022/23 to £464m in 2023/24, a reduction of £358m.
 The reduction includes removal of funding for the National Insurance Contribution increase (estimated at about £200m) and the funding increase for Supporting Families (£40m).
-Rutland is receiving £180k compared to £307k in 22/23. - 4.2.17 The new 3% Funding Guarantee replaces the "floor" element within the Lower Tier Services Grant.
+Rutland is receiving £173k compared to £307k in 22/23. - 4.2.18 The new 3% Funding Guarantee replaces the "floor" element within the Lower Tier Services Grant.
 It ensures that no Council has a CSP increase of less than 3% without having to increase their Band D council tax.
-Rutland is receiving £9k. - 4.2.18 Public health grant is outside CSP and is announced separately from the settlement itself, usually in the New Year.
-Our MTFP model assumes no increase in 2023/24. - 4.2.19 The Council will also receive £33k for additional Council tax support payments for those in greatest need.
+Rutland is receiving £121k. - 4.2.19 Public health grant is outside CSP and is announced separately from the settlement itself, usually in the New Year.
+SR21 announced that public health grant would increase in line with inflation but this seems unlikely.
+Our MTFP model assumes no increase in 2023/24. - 4.2.20 The Council will also receive £33k for additional Council tax support payments for those in greatest need.